-- 13. Compliance on transactions with related parties - 1.
-Transactions with related parties are in accordance with the provisions of section 177 & 188. - 2.
-Details of the same have been disclosed in the standalone IND AS financial statements. - 14.
-Internal audit system
+13. Compliance on transactions with related parties

+- Transactions with related parties are in accordance with the provisions of section 177 & 188. - 2.
+Details of the same have been disclosed in the standalone IND AS financial statements.

+14. Internal audit system

 - 1. The company have an internal audit system in accordance with its size and business activities. - 2.
-The reports of the internal auditors have been considered by the statutory auditor. - 15.
-Non-cash transactions - 1.
-The company has not undertaken non-cash transactions with their directors or other persons connected to the directors, the restrictions imposed are complied with. - 16.
-Registration under Section 45-IA of RBI Act, 1934 - 1.
-The company is not required get registration u/s 45-IA of RBI Act, 1934.
-Thus, this clause is not applicable. - 17.
-Cash losses - 1.
+The reports of the internal auditors have been considered by the statutory auditor.

+15. Non-cash transactions

+1. The company has not undertaken non-cash transactions with their directors or other persons connected to the directors, the restrictions imposed are complied with.

+16. Registration under Section 45-IA of RBI Act, 1934

+1. The company is not required get registration u/s 45-IA of RBI Act, 1934.
+Thus, this clause is not applicable.

+17. Cash losses

 The company has not incurred any cash losses in the financial year.

+18. Resignation of statutory auditors

+1. During the year, there has not been any resignation of statutory auditors.

+19. Material uncertainty

-However, it has incurred cash loss of Rs.
-13,20 Lakhs in the immediately preceding financial year. - 18.
-Resignation of statutory auditors - 1.
-During the year, there has not been any resignation of statutory auditors. - 19.
-Material uncertainty - There is no existence of any material uncertainty on the date of the audit report on an evaluation of: The ageing report, financial ratios and expected dates of realisation of financial assets and payment of financial liabilities, any other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plans. - In our opinion the company can meet it's the liabilities which exist as at the balance sheet date when such liabilities are due in the future. - 20.
-Transfer to fund specified under Schedule VII of Companies Act, 2013 - 1.
-Thus, this clause is not applicable in the current financial Year. - 21.
-Qualifications or adverse auditor remarks in other group companies - 1.
-There have not been any qualifications or adverse remarks in the audit reports issued by the respective auditors in case of companies included in the consolidated financial statements, to indicate the details of the companies and the paragraph numbers of the respective CARO reports containing the qualifications or adverse remarks.
+1. There is no existence of any material uncertainty on the date of the audit report on an evaluation of: - The ageing report, financial ratios and expected dates of realisation of financial assets and payment of financial liabilities, any other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plans. - In our opinion the company can meet it's the liabilities which exist as at the balance sheet date when such liabilities are due in the future.

+- 20. Transfer to fund specified under Schedule VII of Companies Act, 2013 - There is no unspent amount as on close of the financial year as required to be transferred to a fund specified in Schedule VII to the Act. - 21.
+Qualifications or adverse auditor remarks in other group companies - There have not been any qualifications or adverse remarks in the audit reports issued by the respective auditors in case of companies included in the consolidated financial statements, to indicate the details of the companies and the paragraph numbers of the respective CARO reports containing the qualifications or adverse remarks.

-M. C. Asawa & Co.
-Chartered Accountants FRN : 008041C
+Chartered Accountants FRN: 008041C

+Mukund Sarda

+Place: Khopoli Proprietor

+Date: 29th May, 2023

-Mukund Sarda Proprietor M. No. 163405
+M. No. 163405